Jaden Ivey, No. 5 Purdue end Rutgers’ run over ranked teams

 NewYou can listen to the Gadget Clock article now!

+For Purdue coach Matt Painter, Jaden Ivy’s ability to break down the defense was the difference.

-Jaden Ivey scored 25 points, Zach Edey added 15 points and No. 5 Purdue beat the Rutgers 84-72 on Sunday, finishing against the Scarlet Knights’ recent success ranking teams.
+Ivey scored 25 points, Zach Edey added 15 points and No. 5 Purdue beat the Rutgers 84-72 on Sunday, finishing against the Scarlet Knights’ recent success ranked teams.

 Click here for more sports coverage on FOXNEWS.COM